Atmospheric CO2 concentration

 Figure 2.
 Mauna Loa Observatory, Source: [ Ref.
 1] and [ Ref.
 2]

 Applying the above procedure using the Tropics Land component of the satellite lower troposphere temperature gave a correlation of 0.57 between the temperature and the seasonal adjusted CO2 concentration.
-On detrending, the correlation was 0.049, the Durbin-Watson test was 0.44 and the autocorrelation was estimated to be 0.78.
-Applying the First Order Autoregressive Model gave a correlation of 0.04 with a 40% probability that the correlation could be zero from the Spearman Rank test.
-Calculation of the cross correlation between the detrended pair of Tropics Land temperature and seasonally adjusted CO2 concentration showed that the CO2 changes lagged the temperature changes by eleven months.
+On detrending, the correlation was 0.13, the Durbin-Watson test was 0.45 and the autocorrelation was estimated to be 0.77.
+Applying the First Order Autoregressive Model gave a correlation of 0.05 with a 25% probability that the correlation could be zero from the Spearman Rank test.
+Calculation of the cross correlation between the detrended pair of Tropics Land temperature and seasonally adjusted CO2 concentration showed that the CO2 changes lagged the temperature changes by five months, correlation 0.29.

-Applying the procedure using the Tropics Ocean component of the satellite lower troposphere temperature gave a correlation of 0.43 between the temperature and the seasonal adjusted CO2 concentration.
-On detrending, the correlation was 0.04, the Durbin-Watson test was 0.27 and the autocorrelation was estimated to be 0.87.
-Applying the First Order Autoregressive Model gave a correlation of 0.051 with an 22% probability that the correlation could be zero from the Spearman Rank test.
-Calculation of the cross correlation between the detrended pair of Tropics Ocean temperature and seasonally adjusted CO2 concentration also showed that the temperature changes preceded the CO2 changes by eleven months.
+Applying the procedure using the Tropics Ocean component of the satellite lower troposphere temperature gave a correlation of 0.42 between the temperature and the seasonal adjusted CO2 concentration.
+On detrending, the correlation was 0.08, the Durbin-Watson test was 0.27 and the autocorrelation was estimated to be 0.86.
+Applying the First Order Autoregressive Model gave a correlation of 0.057 with an 17% probability that the correlation could be zero from the Spearman Rank test.
+Calculation of the cross correlation between the detrended pair of Tropics Ocean temperature and seasonally adjusted CO2 concentration showed that the temperature changes preceded the CO2 changes by eleven months, correlation 0.28.

 In summary, the correlation between the satellite lower troposphere temperature and the CO2 concentration for the Mauna Loa Observatory was of the order of 0.05 with an indeterminate probability as to whether or not the relationship is significant.
 Cross correlation determined that the changes in CO2 concentration lagged the temperature change by eleven months so it could not possibly be the cause of the earlier temperature changes.